linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 7 - Applied Portfolio Management/Chapter 26 - Alternative Assets.md

 $$ w _ {\text {Initial}} = \frac {w _ {\text {Terminal}}}{1 - \text {Dilution}} = \frac {.2222}{1 - .50} = .4444, \text {or} 44.44 \%
 $$

-Using this initial ownership share and your initial investment ( $2 million), you can now back out the post-round valuation of the firm.
-The value of the firm after you make your investment (the post-round value) must be enough to equate the value of your ownership share to the$ 2 million you are investing:
+Using this initial ownership share and your initial investment ( \$2 million), you can now back out the post-round valuation of the firm.
+The value of the firm after you make your investment (the post-round value) must be enough to equate the value of your ownership share to the\$ 2 million you are investing:

 $$ w _ {\text {I n i t i a l}} \times v _ {\text {I n i t i a l}} = .
 4 4 4 4 \times v _ {\text {I n i t i a l}} = \$ 2 \text {m i l l o n}
 $$